mpouttuclarke/titan-loadtest/README.md

 titan-loadtest
 ==============

-Distributed and peer-based load test for Titan.
+Distributed and peer-based load test for [Titan](http://thinkaurelius.github.io/titan/ "Distributed Graph Database").
 Each node loads independently without seperate load test servers.
+Currently supporting embedded [Apache Cassandra](http://cassandra.apache.org/ "Peer-to-peer Shared Nothing Database"), and will most likely expand to include other persistency soon.

-Builds an executable jar using Maven Shade plugin.
+This project builds an executable jar using [Maven Shade](http://maven.apache.org/plugins/maven-shade-plugin/shade-mojo.html) plugin.
 Execute the following command to build the jar: `mvn package`

 If you want to run with different versions of Titan or Cassandra, just change the Maven pom.xml dependencies and the new versions will be packaged in a new jar.
-This makes it easy to test multiple versions of Titan and Cassandra without risk of dependency collisions polluting the results.
+This makes it easy to test multiple versions of Titan and Cassandra on the same hardware without risk of dependency collisions polluting the results.

 To run the load test, execute with the `java -jar` command:

-	java -javaagent:loadtest-0.0.1-SNAPSHOT.jar -Xmx4g -Xms4g -jar loadtest-0.0.1-SNAPSHOT.jar cassandra-disk.yaml 1000000000 10 0 12 64
+	$ java -javaagent:loadtest-0.0.1-SNAPSHOT.jar -Xmx4g -Xms4g -jar loadtest-0.0.1-SNAPSHOT.jar cassandra-disk.yaml 1000000000 10 0 12 64

-**Please note:** using the `-javaagent` is mandatory, as Cassandra requires Jamm to montior heap usage while determining when to flush memtables.
+**Please note:** using the `-javaagent` is mandatory, as Cassandra requires [Jamm](https://github.com/jbellis/jamm "Java Agent for Memory Measurements") to montior heap usage while determining when to flush memtables.
 Without Jamm, under heavy load Cassandra will likely cause the JVM to spiral into endless GC cycles.

 The parameters to the jar: